Cranberry Township has a new procedure for scheduling inspections.

 Permit types, project requirements, descriptions, and permit applications, including:

-If you're constructing any of the following, and would like to apply on line, please use the above application:
+If you are constructing any of the following, please use one of the applications posted above.

 Plan Ahead - If you're planning on that spring/summer project, the PAUCC allows up to fifteen (15) working days for review of your residential building plans.